Ipe Maintenance Tips from the Wood Pros at Topcoat Finishes

 3. Do not install decking without finish applied on all 4 sides, and sufficient rack time to dry

-Do oil the cut ends (end grain) on installation.
+Do seal (with oil or wax) the cut ends (end grain) on installation.
 Prefinishing ipe, in our considerable experience in prefinishing ipe, has been the biggest factor (along with MAINTENANCE) in extending the life cycle of the finish applied.
 The less the wood moves (yes, its ipe, but ALL wood moves, especially in 6″ widths, laying horizontal in deck-like exposures), the happier the finish will be.
 Also, as decks are often low to the ground, with minimal underside air circulation, it is very cheap insurance to prefinish.
 You only get one chance to make a first impression.
 Prefinish.
 Then maintain.

 4. Do not mislead the ipe owner that the deck will stay pretty forever because it is ipe.